MarcelliMentore/rusty/CONTRIBUTING.md

-# Contributing to oxy
+# Contributing to rusty

-Thank you for considering contributing to oxy!
+Thank you for considering contributing to rusty!
 Here are some guidelines to help you get started.

-General guidelines and requested contributions can be found in the [How to Contribute](https://docs.oxy.rs/docs/7_how-to-contribute) section of the documentation.
+General guidelines and requested contributions can be found in the [How to Contribute](https://docs.rusty.rs/docs/7_how-to-contribute) section of the documentation.

 ## Issues